kei atsumi on bridging ancient japanese joinery & 3D printing at dubai design week pavilion

 The Warp’s journey begins at the pebbled garden which weaves through to the tea house, an intimate wooden enclave that gently twists to echo the Arabian sand dunes.
 ‘You can really feel the Japanese spirit as you enter,’ Kei Atsumi tells designboom.
 ‘And once inside the tea house, you’re transported into the future, with the Burj Khalifa at the front and the Japanese garden behind.’
 Entering through the nijiriguchi — a traditional small, low passage — visitors can partake in a matcha ceremony accompanied by a Japanese tea master.

-Beyond the fostering connections between time, history, and geographies, the concept of The Warp embodies Mitsubishi Jisho Design’s Regenerative Wood technique — a circular production system that seeks to reintegrate waste into the forestry industry.
+Beyond fostering connections between time, history, and geographies, the concept of The Warp reinforces Mitsubishi Jisho Design’s Regenerative Wood technique — a circular production system that seeks to reintegrate waste into the forestry industry.
 Typically, when using wood for architecture, furniture, or other products, only around 50% of the material is used — the rest is waste,’ Atsumi notes.
-‘Here, we’re utilizing that waste, turning it into something sustainable and beautiful.’
-The entire structure is then 3D printed from a wood composite that utilizes waste materials.
+‘Here, we’re utilizing that and turning it into something sustainable and beautiful.’
+The entire structure is then 3D printed from a wood composite that utilizes wood by-products.
 A blend of 30% recycled sawdust and 70% bioplastic was utilized to shape each of the curved panels that were connected without the use of any glue, nails, or metal fittings.

 japanese wood joinery meets 3D printing at kei atsumi's dubai design week pavilion